 Okay, after a really bad week last week, during which JManga closed up and fans everywhere ignored the impossibly complex business of licensing and publishing to point fingers at individual factors which they, with their years of experience in pointing fingers, believe is “the reason” JManga failed, I have made a decision.

 I’m stepping down as Yuricon events chair totally.
 I can’t run a sustainable event with the money in my pocket alone.
 I kept hoping one book, or one event would be successful enough to fund the next.
 I’m also giving up, for the moment, hope of publishing anything new.
-I can’t afford print, you don’t want digital, the JP companies won’t talk to me and all the many differences between JP publishers and US fans are so huge and insurmountable.
+I can’t afford print, you don’t want to pay for digital, and all the many differences between JP publishers and US fans are so huge and insurmountable.
 I don’t have the energy or clout or money to bridge the gap.

 On the front end, this will make no difference to you.
 I’ll still be blogging and promoting good Yuri, collecting and disseminating news and research here on Okazu and on Yuricon.
 I’m available for writing, lecturing and editing.
 But on the back end, I’m stopping trying to accomplish anything.
 13 years is enough.
 I’m tired.
 13 years is a long time to fail at something. ^_^;